svenstaro/miniserve/README.md

 This uses the `--media-type` option, which sends a hint for the expected media type to the browser.
 Some mobile browsers like Firefox on Android will offer to open the camera app when seeing this.

+### Listen on a unix domain socket

+    miniserve -p /tmp/web.socket

+You can test access to this socket using curl: `curl -X GET --unix-socket /tmp/web.socket http:/localhost/index.html`

 ## Features

 - Easy to use